Camille Brockett-Walker

 About

-Dr. Camille Brockett-Walker is an Assistant Professor, clinical track, and has served as adjunct clinical faculty in the Nell Hodgson Woodruff School of Nursing since 2010.
-She joined the School of Nursing as a full-time Senior Clinical Instructor in September 2018.
-She received her undergraduate nursing degree from Kennesaw State University in Kennesaw, GA in 2006.
-She went on to receive a Master of Science degree from Emory University in 2007, specializing as a Family and Emergency Nurse Practitioner.
-Dr. Brockett-Walker furthered her graduate education, going on to complete a post master's certificate in Adult-Gerontology Acute Care as well as her Doctor of Nursing Practice degree from Mercer University in 2018.
+Dr. Camille Brockett-Walker has been a member of the Nell Hodgson Woodruff School of Nursing since 2010.
+She initially joined as an adjunct clinical faculty and is now a Clinical Assistant Professor and the Interim Specialty Director for the Adult Gerontology Acute Care Nurse Practitioner program.
+Dr. Brockett-Walker earned her undergraduate nursing degree from Kennesaw State University in 2006.
+She then pursued a Master of Science degree from Emory University in 2007, specializing as a Family and Emergency Nurse Practitioner.
+Continuing her education, she completed a post-master's certificate in Adult-Gerontology Acute Care as well as a Doctor of Nursing Practice degree from Mercer University in 2018.

 Areas of Expertise